ENGLISH 1010 Syllabus

 You can also use the on-line Merriam-Webster

-dictionary if you are always sitting by a computer when
+dictionary if you are always sitting by a computer or a good phone when

 You should have a dedicated place--a writerly Journal--where informal freewriting, brainstorming, and research notes can be kept throughout the semester so I can check your work off during

-class or via email the day it is due.
+class or so that you can scan pages to Canvas the day it is due.

 A jump drive and/or cloud service like Dropbox to make backups